-The AT89LS53 features DATA Polling to indicate the end of a write cycle.
-During a write cycle in the parallel or serial programming mode, an attempted read of the last byte written will result in the complement of the written datum on P0.7 (parallel mode), and on the MSB of the serial output byte on MISO (serial mode).
+Data Polling: The AT89S8252 features DATA Polling to indicate the end of a byte write cycle.
+During a byte write cycle in the parallel or serial programming mode, an attempted read of the last byte written will result in the complement of the written datum on P0.7 (parallel mode), and on the MSB of the serial output byte on MISO (serial mode).
 Once the write cycle has been completed, true data are valid on all outputs, and the next cycle may begin.
 DATA Polling may begin any time after a write cycle has been initiated.

-Ready/Busy

-The progress of byte programming in the parallel programming mode can also be monitored by the RDY/BSY output signal.
+Ready/Busy: The progress of byte programming in the parallel programming mode can also be monitored by the RDY/BSY output signal.
 Pin P3.4 is pulled Low after ALE goes High during programming to indicate BUSY.
 P3.4 is pulled High again when programming is done to indicate READY.

-Program Verify

-If lock bits LB1 and LB2 have not been programmed, the programmed Code can be read back via the address and data lines for verification.
+Program Verify: If lock bits LB1 and LB2 have not been programmed, the programmed Code or Data byte can be read back via the address and data lines for verification.
 The state of the lock bits can also be verified directly in the parallel programming mode.
 In the serial programming mode, the state of the lock bits can only be verified indirectly by observing that the lock bit features are enabled.

-Chip Erase

-In the parallel programming mode, chip erase is initiated by using the proper combination of control signals and by holding ALE/PROG low for 10 ms. The Code array is written with all "1"s in the Chip Erase operation.
+Chip Erase: Both Flash and EEPROM arrays are erased electrically at the same time.
+In the parallel programming mode, chip erase is initiated by using the proper combination of control signals and by holding ALE/PROG low for 10 ms. The Code and Data arrays are written with all "1"s in the Chip Erase operation.